 Only the premium and most expensive foods on the market are healthy for animals.

-Another myth fed to us by big pet food manufacturers to cover up the fact that plant proteins from grains and corn are simply not as nutritious as the higher protein levels found in real meats, poultry and fish.
-In fact higher protein levels derived from these meats are easier for pets to digest and offer them much better nutritional value that they actually need as they continue to age.
+Another myth fed to us by big pet food manufacturers is to cover up the fact that plant proteins from grains and corn are simply not as nutritious as the higher protein levels found in real meats, poultry, and fish.
+In fact, higher protein levels derived from these meats are easier for pets to digest and offer them much better nutritional value than they actually need as they continue to age.

 Healthy dogs and cats can eat something different at every meal as long as it is healthy and good for them.
 A variety of foods is actually better for them since it helps avoid the development of sensitivities to any particular type of food or protein.
 Consistently feeding them the same thing can lead to the development of allergies or sensitivities to specific ingredients found in some foods.
 Many veterinarians believe that feeding them the same thing for many years is a contributing factor to inflammatory bowel disease and other digestive problems.